PryorET/LiesOfP-ItemIDList/README.md

 >
 >	Therefore to get a complete Monads Sword the command is: `OnGiveWeapon WP_PC_HND_RoseSword WP_PC_BLD_RoseSword`

-Which basically means that whenever you select a Item ID from this list, replace `BLD` in it with `HND` to get its corresponding Handle Part.
+Which basically means that whenever you select a Item ID from this list, replace `BLD` in it with `HND` to get its corresponding Handle Part.<br>
 Additionally, command to give a `Monad's Sword +5` will be `OnGiveWeapon WP_PC_HND_RoseSword WP_PC_BLD_RoseSword 4`
 </details>